Avila University Data & Information Overview

 Avila University Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 1,058 undergraduates at Avila with 915 being full-time and 143 being part-time.

 How Much Does Avila University Cost?overall average net price of Avila is $19,057.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Avila, see our tuition and fees and room and board pages.

 Student Loan Debt

-The student loan default rate at Avila is 7.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Avila is 5.1%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Avila Graduates Make?students who graduate from Avila with a bachelor's degree go on to jobs where they make an average salary of $44,100 in their early years.
-This is good news for future Avila graduates since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Avila Graduates Make?students who graduate with a bachelor's degree from Avila make about $48,029 a year during their first few years of employment after graduation.
+That's great news for Avila students since it is 13% more than the average college graduate's salary of $42,485 per year.

 Location of Avila University